 Stress can be caused by a variety of factors, and recognising the source is a great first step to take in reducing it.
 For some people, it might be caused by work, relationships, financial issues, change, or a combination of different things.

 If you’ve been feeling stressed or anxious recently, then it’s worth taking a look at our article; 7 tips for coping with stress and anxiety, for some suggestions on how to cope.
-If the thought of life returning to normal post-lockdown is also affecting your stress levels, then consider having a read of our article; Managing social anxiety as we ease out of lockdown for some useful ideas on how to manage social situations.
+If the thought of life returning to normal post-pandemic is also affecting your stress levels, then consider having a read of our article; Managing social anxiety for some useful ideas on how to manage social situations.

 8. Try to maintain a healthy weight